What Type of Mortgage Should I Get?

 Shopping for a Mortgage

-One of the easiest ways to find a mortgage is to use a mortgage broker. the mortgage broker will work with different lenders to find you the best terms for your loan.
-Additionally, the mortgage broker can help you weight which options will be best for your current financial situation.
+One of the easiest ways to find a mortgage is to use a mortgage broker.
+The mortgage broker will work with different lenders to find you the best terms for your loan.
+Additionally, the mortgage broker can help you weigh which options will be best for your current financial situation.
 Your bank or credit union may have a mortgage broker, but you can also find independent mortgage brokers that will help you find good loans.
+It's important to shop around for a mortgage.
 In addition to using the mortgage broker, you may want to research the company you are taking the loan from to be sure it treats its customers fairly.
 Be sure to read the terms of the loan in regards to early payment and refinancing options.
 Some loans will charge penalties if you pay off the loan or refinance in the first three or five years.

 Avoid Cashing Out Your Equity